In this article we will look at using meditation for victim mentality.

 This is the best meditation for victim mentality in my experience because it changes many of the symotoms of victimism.

-If you would like help overcoming victim mentality, book an online meditation session with me today.
+If you would like help with this, book an online meditation session with me today.

 More on victim mentality